KomunikacjaTechnicznaVistula/morris-mini/docs/driving.md

 The headlight beam dipping switch is located in the center of the toeboard and is foot-operated.

 The switch is an on/off toggle, dipping the beams on one depression and raising them on the next.
-- **Tip:** A light at the top of the instrument dial glows blue when the beams are in the raised position.
+- **ℹ️ Tip:** A light at the top of the instrument dial glows blue when the beams are in the raised position.

 1. Press the switch with your foot.
 The headlight beams dip.